reconhub/reconhub.github.io/join.md

 ### Who are our members?

-[Members](people) form the backbone of RECON.
+[Our members](people) form the backbone of RECON.
 They are actively involved in the development of analytics tools, contribute free and open training material, run our workshops, teach at our short courses, or are deployed to the field where they battle-test our resources to inform the response to disease outbreaks,